 The white winter wilderness stretches as far as the eye can see.

-If you love nature you will feel right at home here.
+If you love nature you will feel right at home in the Yukon.

 Day four – Whitehorse